BooDoo/fee/Readme.md

 ```

 Supplying the `--no-route` flag will tell eliza not to add a route to the `core/routes.coffee` file for the component.

+Supplying the `--bare` fag will tell eliza not to add any subdirectories under `<cmpt>`, only a controller file.